 - RC 72 M: “mechanische Kontakte” (with a “k”) mechanical switches, also in momentary and alternate action form with optional illumination

 - RC 72 L: dummy switches, with optional illumination

-The part number prefixes are as follows:
+The part number prefixes in 1983 were as follows:

 |3.119…||RC 72 non-illuminated|

 |3.11900||RC 72 L|

 |3.11906||RC 72 C non-illuminated||Dynamic, 4.75–5.5 V|

 |3.11918||Static, 4.75–18 V|

 |3.11919||Dynamic, 4.75–18 V|